Climate and Ecological Crisis? What’s all the fuss about?

 I’ve always been fascinated by flight.
 When I was little I watched anything that flew, including birds.
 This led to my passion for wildlife and ultimately my vocation.

-I’ve been actively involved in nature conservation since 1984 and in the Queen’s Birthday Honours List 2007 I received an MBE for “Services to wildlife” which I accepted on behalf of the wildlife charity I co-founded in 1988 and still work for today.
+I’ve been actively involved in nature conservation since 1984 and in the Queen’s Birthday Honours List 2007 I received an MBE for “Services to wildlife” which I accepted on behalf of the wildlife charity I co-founded in 1988 (barnowltrust.org.uk).

-I’ve been public speaking for well over thirty years.
+I’ve been public speaking since 1988.
 I take great care in preparing my presentations and I’ve been humbled by the compliments they’ve received such as “brilliant”, “inspiring”, and “the best talk we’ve ever had”.

-Since 2017 I’ve become increasingly concerned about our global situation - the loss of species and what scientists are saying about climate change - so I’ve been finding out what impact this might have on us and what we can do about it.
+In 2017 I became increasingly concerned about our global situation - the loss of species and what scientists were saying about climate change - so I further researched the impacts and what we can do about it.

 Send a message to the speaker